GDTS: Goal-Guided Diffusion Model with Tree Sampling for Multi-Modal Pedestrian Trajectory Prediction: PROPOSED METHOD

-Considering the state-of-the-art performance of \textsf{Y}-Net~\cite{YNet_2021_ICCV} and Goal-SAR\cite{GoalSAR_2022_CVPRW} on pedestrian trajectory prediction, we adapt their goal predictor for goal prediction.
+Considering the state-of-the-art performance of \textsf{Y}-Net~\cite{YNet_2021_ICCV} and Goal-SAR\cite{GoalSAR_2022_CVPRW} on pedestrian trajectory prediction, we adapt their goal predictor for goal estimation.
 The goal predictor takes the semantic map and history trajectory as input.
-Any semantic segmentation network could be used to get the semantic map from the raw RGB image provided by the original dataset.
 Since our work focuses on trajectory prediction, we assume that the semantic network is pre-trained to obtain semantic map $\mathcal{S}$~$\in$~$\mathbb{R}^{H\times W\times C}$, where $H$ and $W$ are the height and width of the input image, and $C$ is the number of semantic classes.
-Since we use a probability heat-map to describe the goal distribution, to keep the consistency of the input and output, pre-processing is needed before goal prediction to convert the inputted history positions of the frame $x_t$ to a 2D Gaussian probability distribution heat-map $\mathcal{H}_t$~$\in$~$\mathbb{R}^{H\times W}$ for each frame, and the highest probability is assigned to the ground truth position $x_t$.
+Since we use a probability heat-map to describe the goal distribution, to keep the consistency of the input and output, pre-processing is needed before goal estimation to convert the inputted history positions of the frame $x_t$ to a 2D Gaussian probability distribution heat-map $\mathcal{H}_t$~$\in$~$\mathbb{R}^{H\times W}$ for each frame, and the highest probability is assigned to the ground truth position $x_t$.
 These position heat-maps are then stacked together to form a trajectory heat-map $\mathcal{H}_{h}$~$\in$~$\mathbb{R}^{H\times W\times t_h}$.
 Finally, $\mathcal{H}_{h}$ and $\mathcal{S}$ are concatenated and fed into a U-Net architecture network to predict the future trajectory heat-map $\widetilde{\mathcal{H}}_{f}\in$~$\mathbb{R}^{H\times W\times t_f}$, and the last channel represents the position distribution of the last frame $t={t_f}$, i.e., the goal distribution.
 By sampling from the goal probability distribution heat-map, $N$ estimated goals $g_n, n=1,..., N$ are obtained, referred to as \textit{diverse goals}.
 Meanwhile, the position with the highest probability is selected as the \textit{common goal} $g_*$.
 Therefore, a total of $N+1$ estimated goals $G$ are generated.